 Volante Technologies Wins "Most Innovative Payment Solutions Provider" at MEA Finance Banking Technology Awards 2021

-NEW YORK, LONDON, DUBAI, UAE and MEXICO CITY, June 10, 2021 /PRNewswire/ -- Volante Technologies, the global leader in cloud payments and financial messaging, today announced it has won the 2021 MEA Finance Banking Technology Award for 'Most Innovative Payment Solutions Provider'.
+NEW YORK, LONDON, DUBAI and MEXICO CITY, June 10, 2021 /PRNewswire/ -- Volante Technologies, the global leader in cloud payments and financial messaging, today announced it has won the 2021 MEA Finance Banking Technology Award for 'Most Innovative Payment Solutions Provider'.

 The MEA Finance Banking Technology awards aim to benchmark and promote excellence and performance in banking and financial technology.
 In 2021 there has been a particular focus on the recognition of institutions that have benefited their clients by innovating throughout challenging economic conditions and the resulting restrictions of the pandemic.